 1974 - Changes to the Yugoslav constitution loosen the grip of the federal government on the constituent republics, which become de facto sovereign states.
 Serb minorities living in Bosnia-Herzegovina claim they have been denied national rights, left unprotected and singled out for unfair treatment.

-Slovenia and Croatia unilaterally declare their independence in June.
+1991 - Slovenia and Croatia unilaterally declare their independence from Yugoslavia in June.
 The federal government orders the Serb-dominated army to intervene.
 A 10-day war in Slovenia ends with a Serb defeat.
 Up to 100 die and hundreds are injured.
 The war in Croatia lasts seven months, ending in January 1992 with a cease-fire.
 About 20,000 die and hundreds of thousands are driven from their homes.
 Macedonia declares its independence in September 1991.

 On 4-5 April thousands of Sarajevans of all ethnic backgrounds take to the streets to march for peace.
 When they descend on the SDP offices in the capital, Bosnian-Serb snipers open fire on the crowd, killing six people.